In 2017, MIPS commissioned an economic impact study of the MIPS program: “An Analysis of the

 Dr. Clinch and his team analyzed the effects of the MIPS program on Maryland’s economy and the return on the investment in MIPS to the state treasury.
-Some highlights of the 16-page report include:
+Highlights of the 17-page report include:

-Research conducted by the MIPS program has found that MIPS-supported technologies have generated $24 billion in revenue over the program's first 25 years.
+Research conducted by the MIPS program has found that MIPS-supported technologies have generated more than $34.9 billion in cumulative sales over the past 30 years.

-Technology developed and commercialized in collaboration with the MIPS program over its first 25 years generated over $3 billion in product sales and supported 3,615 ongoing jobs in Maryland in calendar 2011 alone.
-When the multiplier-based economic impacts associated with this activity are included, the economic impacts associated with the production and sale of these commercialized technologies total $4.8 billion in economic activity in Maryland, supporting 15,191 jobs earning $1.1 billion in labor income during 2011.
+Technologies developed and commercialized in collaboration with the MIPS program over its 30-year history generated over $4.7 billion in product sales and supported 7,150 ongoing jobs in Maryland in calendar 2017 alone.
+When the multiplier-based economic impacts associated with this activity are included, the economic impacts associated with the production and sale of these commercialized technologies total almost $7.5 billion in annual economic activity in Maryland, supporting 22,915 jobs earning $2.2 billion in labor income.

-The economic impacts associated with MIPS supported technology generated an estimated $87.3 million in state tax revenues in the year 2011 alone.
-These estimated one-year 2011 state tax revenues significantly exceed the $37 million lifetime costs of the MIPS program.
-An estimated $70.6 million in local government revenues was also generated by MIPS supported technologies in 2011.
+The economic impacts associated with MIPS supported technology generated an estimated $166.1 million in state tax revenues in the year 2017 alone.
+These estimated one-year 2017 state tax revenues significantly exceed the $60.2 million lifetime cost of the MIPS program.
+An estimated $125 million in local government revenues was also generated by MIPS-supported technologies in 2017.

-MIPS lifetime spending of $37.0 million assisted in catalyzing the development and commercialization of technologies that have attracted $884.2 million in additional grant, debt, equity, and venture capital funding into Maryland.
+MIPS lifetime spending of $46.2 million assisted in catalyzing the development and commercialization of technologies that have attracted $1.3 billion in additional grant, debt, equity, and venture capital funding into Maryland.

-Several MIPS supported companies have been acquired over the past few years and the acquisition cost of these companies has totaled over $18.0 billion dollars.
+Several MIPS-supported companies have been acquired and the acquisition cost of these companies has totaled over $18.7 billion dollars.

-Overall, the Jacob France Institute’s report paints a picture of a program that continues to make a significant contribution to the Maryland economy.
+Overall, the Jacob France Institute’s report shows that the MIPS program continues to make a significant contribution to the Maryland economy.